Basic Keyword Research in 3 Simple Steps

 Each keyword focuses on services businesses need, which is exactly the type of customer Susan is looking for!

 Also, there were four times more searches for “CPA” than “accountant”.
-While the services are basically the same, optimizing for one keyword over the other means exposure to 4X the amount of search traffic.
+While the services are basically the same, optimizing for one keyword over the other could mean exposure to four times as much organic traffic.

 SEO is market research.
 Good keyword research (especially on a local level) can help you uncover the best phrases to use to describe what you are offering.
 Why?
 Because you’re speaking the language of your customers.